The American Headache Society (in which Dr. Shirazi is a member of) has classified headaches into three main groups.

-At the TMJ & Sleep Therapy Centre of Conejo Valley, a comprehensive evaluation is performed to evaluate for the specific cause or causes of the headache, and we have a large network of physicians, chiropractors, therapists and other healthcare providers that we work with and refer to in order to get the maximum benefit for our patients.
+At the TMJ & Sleep Therapy Centre of Conejo Valley and Los Angeles, a comprehensive evaluation is performed to evaluate for the specific cause or causes of the headache.
+We have a large network of physicians, chiropractors, therapists and other healthcare providers that we work with and refer to in order to get the maximum benefit for our patients.

 Dr. Shirazi is a licensed Dentist, Acupuncturist and Sleep Technologist, using all of the resources available to get maximum benefit for his patients.
-Our Testimonial Page offers many people hope and encouragement.
+Our Patient Testimonials Page offers many people hope and encouragement.

 Tension type headaches are the most common of all headaches, found in all age groups and are nearly equal in prevalence among men and women.
 They typically are expressed with pain in the front of the head and base of the skull

 Tension-type headaches typically have pain that radiates in a band like fashion on both sides, from forehead to base of the skull.
 Pain often starts or radiates to the neck and upper back (trapezius) muscles.

 Often times, patients are either unaware of their jaw pain or clenching of their teeth at night, and only notice the headache itself.
 This is commonly seen in our practice with patients with Jaw issues (clenching teeth at night, clicking/popping, and jaw pain).

 Jaw issues can also be a cause of forwarding Head Posture (FHP).
 FHP has been strongly associated with Tension-type headaches and Jaw issues.